ericfrederich/smlinux/README.md

 	       or
 	smlinux update --config

-Updates existing install to latest from github while retaining custom textures.
+Updates existing install to latest from github while retaining custom textures and addons.
 If updated build fails, keeps previous build.

 You can also use this option to rebuild after you apply patches or edit your source or source assets like actors manually.
 Note --hd only needs to be applied once, not with every update (unless what's included with hd has changed in new version of script).